main menu

 how are keloids treated?

-can I treat keloids myself?
+can I treat keloids at home?

 are keloids dangerous?